gemini-testing/gemini/doc/config.md

   It is possible to set any capability, except `browserName` and `version` (use `browsers` option instead) and `takesScreenshot` (always set to `true` automatically).

-  gemini supports custom capability option `--noCalibrate`.
-By default it's false and this enables browser calibration.
-  It is required for such cases when web driver captures screenshots with some area outside of the browser view.
-  Calibration makes browser to render a special page which allows to determine html body bounds and crop the screenshot accordingly.
-If needed you can disable calibration for particular browser by setting `--noCalibrate` to `true`.

 * `debug` (CLI: `--debug`, env: `GEMINI_DEBUG`) – turn on debug logging to the terminal.
 * `parallelLimit` – by default, `gemini` will run all browsers in parallel.